Gender Artifacts in Visual Datasets: Conclusion

 \subsection{Model}

-Our gender artifact model is a ResNet-50~\cite{He2015} pre-trained on ImageNet~\cite{imagenet_cvpr09} as its backbone.
-To verify our findings are not restricted to models trained on ImageNet, for which there are known gender biases~\cite{yang2020fair,prabhu2020large}, we conduct the same experiments with a model pre-trained on other datasets and obtain similar results (see Appendix~\ref{sec:pretrain}).
-The model is optimized with stochastic gradient descent (SGD) and a batch size of 64.
-The ResNet-50 has a final fully connected layer mapping the 2048 size hidden layer to a single output value corresponding to the gender classification.
-We arbitrarily assign ``male'' as equal to 0 and ``female'' to 1.
-We optimize the hyperparameters for each model on the validation set using grid search (learning rate: $\{10^{-2},10^{-3},\dots10^{-5}\}$; weight decay: $\{10^{-2},10^{-3},\dots10^{-5}\}$).
-SGD is used with a momentum of $0.9$.
-For the baseline model, input images are resized to $224$ x $224$ and randomly flipped horizontally during training.
+Our gender artifact model is a ResNet-50~\cite{He2015} pre-trained on ImageNet~\cite{imagenet_cvpr09} (see Appendix~\ref{sec:pretrain_appendix} for details).
+To remove gender artifacts, we train and evaluate on selectively modified versions of images.
+For a threshold agnostic performance measure, we report area under the ROC curve (AUC) and standard error on the test set.
+An AUC of $50\%$ suggests the classifier cannot distinguish between male and female gender labels (i.e., there are no image artifacts that allow the classifier to distinguish between these labels).

-For a threshold-agnostic performance measure, we report area under the ROC curve (AUC) on the test set of each dataset.
-An AUC of $50\%$ suggests the classifier cannot distinguish between male and female gender labels.
-We bootstrap until convergence (5,000 resamples) and report a $95\%$ confidence interval on the test set.\footnote{We also report the $95\%$ confidence interval by training five models using random seeds and find similar results (see Appendix~\ref{sec:random}).}
+To note, AUC is not a fairness metric in the way equalized odds~\cite{Moritz}, equality of opportunity~\cite{Moritz}, or statistical/prediction parity~\cite{Barocas2018FairnessAM} are.
+A higher or lower AUC does not indicate that a dataset is more or less fair.
+Rather, we use AUC to help understand where correlations with gender arise in visual datasets.
+We follow similar approaches to research within the computational biology community that finds that gender, race, and age can be inferred from various medical imaging techniques (e.g., chest and hand X-rays, mammograms, retinal fundus photography) due to subtle cues in the input space~\cite{ReadingRace,howard,Poplin}.
+They similarly predict an attribute from medical images and report AUC.